What to do if the leaves of your Anthurium become discoloured?

 If your Anthurium plant is getting enlarged, yellow or brown leaves, it means that it is receiving too much plant nutrition.
 So limit yourself to giving just water for a while.
 It’s better to provide too little than too much plant nutrition.
 If you want to repot or fertilise your plant, the best time to do this is in the spring.
 The warmer days and more sunlight will ensure the stimulation of bud formation at this time of year.
 For this purpose, apply a special Anthurium fertilizer.
 The package will provide information about the right amount to use; never exceed the amount stated on the packaging.

 Brown leaf margins and leaf tips

-If the leaf margins of your anthurium plant turn brown, the plant is receiving too much sunlight.
-In this case, place the plant about a metre farther away from the window.
-If new flowers appear but they remain green, the anthurium is receiving too little light, so place it somewhat closer to the window.
-Spent flowers and old yellowed leaves can safely be trimmed away since once the old leaves and flowers turn colour, the anthurium will simply produce more flowers.
+If the leaf margins of your Anthurium plant turn brown, the plant is receiving too much sunlight.
+In this case, place the plant about a meter farther away from the window.
+If new flowers appear but they remain green, the Anthurium is receiving too little light, so place it somewhat closer to the window.
+Spent flowers and old yellowed leaves can safely be trimmed away since once the old leaves and flowers turn colour, the Anthurium will simply produce more flowers.